-9. To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor.
+- 9. To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor. - 10.
+Complete the Transformation Editor as required and then click OK to exit the editor.